cianru/rustore-publish-gradle-plugin/README.md

 The following features are available:

-* Publish APK build file in RuStore
+- [x] :white_check_mark: Publish APK build file in RuStore
-* Submit the build on all users after getting store approve
+- [x] :white_check_mark: Submit the build on all users after getting store approve
-* Update Release Notes for publishing build (Release Notes)
+- [x] :white_check_mark: Update Release Notes for publishing build (Release Notes)
-* Separated settings for different configurations build types and flavors
+- [x] :white_check_mark: Separated settings for different configurations build types and flavors
-* Support of Gradle Portal and Gradle DSL
+- [x] :white_check_mark: Support of Gradle Portal and Gradle DSL
-* Support of Gradle 7.+
+- [x] :white_check_mark: Support of Gradle 8.+
-* Support of Configuration Cache
+- [x] :white_check_mark: Support of Configuration Cache

 The following features are missing:

-* Publish the build on a part of users (Release Phases)
-* Change App Store Information: description, app icon, screenshots and etc.
+- [ ] :children_crossing: Change App Store Information: description, app icon, screenshots and etc.

+The following features are not available on Rustore API side yet:

+- [ ] :no_entry: Publish the build on a part of users (Release Phases)
-* Rollout Holding
+- [ ] :no_entry: Rollout Holding

 !!!
 MORE INFORMATION COMING SOON !!!